mendiolamj/cg-cloud-foundations-wiki/RDS-Lab.md

  **Settings:**

 * _**DB instance identifier: Type a name for the DB instance that is unique for your account in the Region that you selected.
-For this tutorial, we will name it rds-mysql-10minTutorial.**_
+For this tutorial, you can use rds-mysql-Exercise-YourName.**_
 * _**Master username: Type a username that you will use to log in to your DB instance.
-We will use masterUsername in this example.**_
+You can "YourNameRDS" in this example.**_
 * _**Master password: Type a password that contains from 8 to 41 printable ASCII characters (excluding /,", and @) for your master user password.**_
 * _**Confirm password: Retype your password**_